-We were a good team but possibly not one of the best Spain has had because many important players were missing like Alfredo Di Stéfano [who had recently retired] then Francisco Gento and Luis del Sol were left out by the coach after a few arguments.
+We were a good team, but possibly not one of the best Spain has had because many important players were missing like Alfredo Di Stéfano [who had recently retired], and Francisco Gento and Luis del Sol were left out by the coach after a few arguments.
 It was very risky, but in the end it all went well.
 We played well as a team.
 We were very compact and the players understood and complemented each other very well, partly because they came from only a few clubs.

 There was only one player with a lot of international experience – me!
 I was the oldest player [at 29] and I was already playing abroad.
 But I emphasise again that it was a team, rather than a selection of top players, and this teamwork was the crucial element in our triumph.